-4.1 This policy applies to all aspects of our relationship with Relevant Persons and to relations between Relevant Persons at all levels.
-This includes job advertisements, recruitment and selection, training and development, opportunities for promotion, conditions of service, pay and benefits, conduct at work, disciplinary and grievance procedures, and termination of employment.
+4.1 This policy sets out our approach to diversity, equity and inclusion.
+Our aim is to encourage and support diversity, equity and inclusion and actively promote a culture that values difference and eliminates discrimination in our workplace.
+This policy applies to all aspects of our relationship with Relevant Persons and to relations between Relevant Persons at all levels.
+This includes job advertisements, recruitment and selection, training and development, opportunities for promotion, conditions of

-4.2 We will take appropriate steps to accommodate the requirements of different religions, cultures, and domestic responsibilities.
+- service, pay and benefits, conduct at work, disciplinary and grievance procedures, and termination of employment. - 4.2 We will take appropriate steps to accommodate the requirements of different religions, cultures, and domestic responsibilities.